igr/blog/src/content/posts/2025-04-15-when-life-gives-you-java/index.md

 title: "When Life Gives You Java"
 date: 2025-04-15T01:06:08+00:00
 description: >
-  Object-Oriented Programming should focus on hiding data and exposing interactions, yet it’s often missing the essence.
+  What to do when you are stuck with Java?
+Make lemonade!
 ---

-Java is a programming language designed for embedded devices and web applets.
-But the real powerhouse behind it is the Java Virtual Machine (JVM) ecosystem — a remarkably robust and versatile platform.
+Java is a programming language designed for small devices and web applets.
+The real powerhouse behind it is not the language, but the JVM ecosystem — a remarkably robust and versatile platform.

-Java brings with it a strong object-oriented programming (OOP) paradigm.
+Java brings with it a strong OOP paradigm.
 Unfortunately, in practice, this paradigm often diverges from its [original intent](https://oblac.rs/woof-oop/).
 Over time, OOP in Java has become more of a justification for clinging to outdated design choices than a path toward better software architecture.

 That being sa(i)d, I’ve significantly changed the way I write Java code — at least when I have the freedom to do so.
 What follows are a few personal practices I’ve found valuable.
 These aren’t revolutionary ideas, just lessons borrowed from more expressive, often functional, languages.
 And no, I’m not talking about Java’s `Stream`, `Optional`, or `Function` APIs.